josercruz01/dotfiles/README.md

 # Jose R Cruz's Dotfiles

-Collection of dotfiles and scripts I use for customizing OS X to my liking and setting up the software development tools I use on a day-to-day basis.
+Collection of dotfiles and scripts I use for customizing OS X to my liking and setting up the software development tools I use on a day to day basis.

 They should be cloned to your home directory so that the path is `~/dotfiles/`.